Leody Taveras Player Props: Rangers vs. Astros

 - Taveras hit .261 with 14 doubles, two triples, five home runs and 21 walks.

-- He hit a home run in 5.1% of his games last year (five of 99), and 1.5% of his trips to the plate.

-- Taveras drove in a run in 22 games last year out of 99 (22.2%), including multiple RBIs in 8.1% of those games (eight times) and three or more RBIs on two occasions..
+- Taveras picked up an RBI in 22 games last year out of 99 (22.2%), including multiple RBIs in 8.1% of those games (eight times) and three or more RBIs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.